When it comes to relationships, I don’t call myself lucky. I had 2 or 3 relationships in my whole life. And I had nothing out of them but lessons.

 Don’t Change Myself For Someone Just Because I Love Them

-Yes, I have changed who I am just to satisfy him and make him happy, but I wasn’t and it was the worst thing I ever did to myself.
+Yes, I have changed who I am just to satisfy him and make him happy, but I found it that I am not happy, and it was the worst thing I ever did to myself.

 What was even worse, is that he did not prefer it when I tried to show him my true self, so instead of leaving it all together I continued and became whatever he wanted me to be.